 Les Lawrence, a voice of Christian Zionists (Read more)

-Pray for the peace of Jerusalem, wisdom for Netanyahu, and for seasonal rains.
+Pray for the peace of Jerusalem and timely rains.

 Les Lawrence, a voice of Christian Zionists (Read more)